 Big Sur Hide Bread

-To prepare, I took a look through the comments on the original recipe to see if other bakers had the same issues I did.
-It sounds like they did, so the lackluster results of my original attempt couldn’t entirely be my fault, unless I just measure very heavy cups of flour.
+Based on commenter reviews on 101 Cookbooks, it sounded like they had similar issues as what I had previously.
+So, the lackluster results of my original attempt couldn’t entirely be my fault, unless I just measure very heavy cups of flour.
 I made a few changes in ingredients, and I’m really happy with the results.

 This turned out much better than before.
 The milk gave the bread extra tenderness that it had been lacking, and I think it helped the baking soda have a better reaction.
 Less flour made the rolls more tender and allowed them to rise, even though it made the batter stickier.